Application: Effective drainage of rail car water tanks

-Solution - Adapted solenoid valve types, which can also be operated manually and meet all relevant standards
+Solution: Adapted solenoid valves, which can also be operated manually & meet all standards

-Added values - Reduced costs due to a minimised level of maintenance for robust media separated solenoid valves
+Added values: Reduced costs due to a minimised level of maintenance

 In galley rail cars, fresh water stored in tanks is used to prepare food and drinks.
 At various locations along the route, they are filled with water of different qualities and are subject to temperature fluctuations.
 This results in the formation of deposits in the tanks, such as scale which spreads throughout the entire pipe network.

 Why reliable drainage is important